nabulator/nabulator.github.io/src/about.md

-Just as it is important in real life to form an identity to which to attach yourself, I have deemed this part of the internet, or at least this domain name, or even just the name "nabulator" for myself.
+Just as it is important in real life to form an identity to which to attach yourself, I have deemed this part of the internet, or at least this domain name, or even just the name "davleop" for myself.
 The name itself is just a sequence of letters and is by no means unique, just like real names.
-I am sure there are many other people who call themselves "nabulator" or use it's name but not everyone out there is me.
+I am sure there are many other people who call themselves "davleop" or use it's name but not everyone out there is me.

 The advantage of making your own space is you get to make your own rules.
 Most people don't read the Privacy Policy or Terms of Service of a site, which are contracts of sorts.